single-cell-data/SOMA/abstract_specification.md

 ) -> delayed iterator over ReadResult
 ```

-- slice - per-dimension slice (see the _Slicing_ section below), expressed as a scalar, a range, an Arrow array or chunked array of scalar, or a list of both.
+- slice - per-dimension slice (see the [indexing and slicing](#indexing-and-slicing) section below), expressed as a scalar, a range, an Arrow array or chunked array of scalar, or a list of both.
 - batch_size - a [`SOMABatchSize`](#SOMABatchSize), indicating the size of each "batch" returned by the read iterator.
 Defaults to `auto`.
 - partition - an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.
 - result_order - order of read results.
 Can be one of row-major, column-major and unordered.